-Povirt Mattress is a budget-focused hybrid line built around a medium-firm feel and simple “mattress-in-a-box” setup, aimed at sleepers who want coil support with a foam comfort layer.
-In our testing, the best strengths were stable support and usable edge performance, while the main weaknesses were only moderate motion isolation and a feel that can run firm for some side sleepers.
+Povirt is a budget-friendly hybrid line with a medium-firm feel and a simple mattress-in-a-box setup.
+In our hands-on testing, the standout strengths were steady support and usable edges, while motion isolation stayed hybrid-level and the feel can run firm for some side sleepers.

 | Mattress | Overall Score | Pros | Cons | Ideal For |